C18H24O2/ft_transcendence/README.md

 > Ping?
 Pong!
 Now with a side of `Uncaught TypeError: this.document is undefined`

+This monorepo contains the code for `ft_transcendence`, the last project at 42 school.

 ## Project structure

 - `scripts/` *somewhat useful random stuff :+1:*